 Getting ready to root

 Depending on which phone you have, unlocking the bootloader is slightly different.
 The "standard" way is by using the OEM unlock command, which is outlined here.
-If you're using a Motorola, HTC or LG phone (as well as other brands like Huawei or Sony) you'll likely need to get a token you enter during the process.
-You'll find how to do that and who to get it from at each vendors developer pages.
+If you're using a Motorola, HTC, Sony, or LG phone you'll be able to get an "official" cryptographic token to unlock your bootloader.
+You'll find how to do that and who to get it from at each vendors developer pages in the links below.
 Remember that unlocking the bootloader on your Android may affect the warranty status.

 - HTC bootloader unlocking